ThashmikaX/interview-preparation/quiestions.md

 Explain encapsulation
-Why we use encapsulation how to achive it method overloading and overridden with real world scenarios What are the frontend techs u have used
+Why we use encapsulation how to achive it method overloading and overridden with real world scenarios

-Then some questions on angular (featues,components,command for create component) Some questions on react(advantages,virtual DOM,Real DOM , functional and class component) Small scenario and design a database and reasons
+Small scenario and design a database and reasons
 Asked a sql query based on the scenario
 Gave a java code and asked the output
 IQ question

-(You have 9 balls, equally big, equally heavy - except for one, which is a little heavier.
-How would you identify the heavier ball if you could use a pair of balance scales only twice?)" sorting algo and implementation of quick sort, advantages and disadvantages of DB normalization, array related algorithms Asked question from two projects in CV, Questions from what I did in internship Explain OOP from one of your project, Explain design patters from projects, Why MongoDB (projects)?
-SQL vs NoSQL, Normalization (1NF, 2NF), ACID, Swap two unsigned integers without tempory variable.
+sorting algo and implementation of quick sort, advantages and disadvantages of DB normalization, array related algorithms Asked question from two projects in CV, Questions from what I did in internship Explain OOP from one of your project, Explain design patters from projects, Why MongoDB (projects)?
+SQL vs NoSQL, Normalization (1NF, 2NF), ACID,

 What is API, Explain Rest API from one of my project, Any knoweledge of wso2 products/ hands on?
 Familiarity with Docker, Kubernetees"
-OOP concepts,Bubble sort explain, merge sort write algo, lot of questions from abstract class and interfaces,Normalization (1NF, 2NF),Primary key qualities,aggregation vs composition,joins,Write a sql query to get intersection of tables without joins(intersection keyword),FYP explain how to implement a signup/login in high level why use JWT
+OOP concepts,Bubble sort explain, merge sort write algo, lot of questions from abstract class and interfaces,Normalization (1NF, 2NF),Primary key qualities,aggregation vs composition,joins,Write a sql query to get intersection of tables without joins(intersection keyword),FYP explain how to implement a signup/login in high level

-JWT token structure
-rest principles
-HTTP verbs and appropriate status codes for scenarios difference between patch and put what type is database is suitable for the given scenario how to scale a system how to store passwords? what is the purpose of using salt what is the diff between microservices and monolithic archi advantages of both of them what type of architecture would you prefer for a given scenario and why"
+difference between patch and put what type is database is suitable for the given scenario how to scale a system

+what is the diff between microservices and monolithic archi advantages of both of them what type of architecture would you prefer for a given scenario and why"